beawetton/cit-lab7/README.md

-# cit-lab7<br>
+# cit-lab7

-Lab goals and outcomes:</br>
+Lab goals and outcomes:

-Part 1: Create your own GitHub organization for the CIT Minor</br>
+Part 1: Create your own GitHub organization for the CIT Minor

-Part 2: Create your first GitHub repository</br>
+Part 2: Create your first GitHub repository

-Part 3: Clone your GitHub repository to your local system</br>
+Part 3: Clone your GitHub repository to your local system

-Part 4: Create lab JavaScript file, and initialize folder as a Node.js folder</br>
+Part 4: Create lab JavaScript file, and initialize folder as a Node.js folder

-Part 5: Update and commit lab JavaScript file to practice with error handling</br>
+Part 5: Update and commit lab JavaScript file to practice with error handling

 Part 6: Push your changes to GitHub